Prag8855/aab/content/guides/german-health-insurance.md

 The cost depends on 4 things:

 - **Your age when you join**
     Young people pay less.
-The insurer also saves part of your payments for when you are old.
-If you join when you are young, your payments are lower when you are old.
+The insurer saves a part of your payments for old age.
+If you join when you are young, you pay less when you are old.
 If you plan to leave Germany after a few years, you can get health insurance without old age provisions.
 It's much cheaper.
-If you are over 40 years old, public health insurance makes more sense.[^28]
+If you are over 45 years old, public health insurance usually makes more sense.[^28]
 - **Your health condition when you join**
     Usually, you must get a health check at the doctor.[^44] If you have pre-existing health problems, insurers charge more or reject you.[^9] After you join, if you get really sick and use your insurance all the time, the price does not change, and they can't kick you out.
 - **The coverage you choose**